 | Structure | Blank pages — requires self-design | Pre-formatted meditation grid, prayer log, and reading tracker |

 The table above is not a criticism of generic notebooks — a blank Moleskine is a perfectly good tool for free-form journaling.
 The point is that Bible study is a specific task with specific structural requirements, and a purpose-built template serves those requirements better than a blank page.
-The BibleLum Journal Template is free, printable, and book-specific.
-There is no reason to start from a blank page.
+The BibleLum templates are free, printable, and either generic or book-specific depending on which fits your goal.